Dibrugarh district: Economy

 Tea and oil are the major revenue earners for the district.
 Beside these many rice and oilseed mills exist.
 Also there are some coal mining and petroleum production industries.

 Agriculture

 The majority of the population are occupied in farming of rice, sugar-cane, pulses, and fish farming.

 Dibrugarh has the world's largest area covered by tea gardens.
 The entire district is surrounded by tea plantations and has tea factories.
 Many tea gardens are more than 100 years old.

 Industry

 The world's oldest running oil refinery is situated in Digboi (Tinsukia District).
 The entire district has many oil and natural gas rigs owned by the Oil India Limited and Oil and Natural Gas Corporation.

 The headquarters of Oil India Limited is located in Duliajan, 50 km from Dibrugarh Town.

+Namrup is known for its 3 main industries viz.
+BVFCL (Brahmaputra Valley Fertilizer Corporation Ltd.), APL (Assam Petrochemicals Ltd.) and NTPS (Namrup Thermal Power Station).

 Administrative

 The Administrative System is divided into: